-Unlocking the Power of S/MIME: This article will help you understand S/MIME and how to request, configure, and use S/MIME on your devices.
+Unlocking the Power of S/MIME (Secure/Multipurpose Internet Mail Extensions): This article will help you understand S/MIME and how to request, configure, and use S/MIME on your devices.

 What is S/MIME?

 In today’s digital landscape, the security of sensitive information transmitted via email is critical.
-One method of safeguarding email communications is through the use of S/MIME (Secure/Multipurpose Internet Mail Extensions).
-S/MIME is a widely adopted protocol that provides end-to-end encryption and digital signatures, ensuring the confidentiality, integrity, and authenticity of email messages.
+One method of safeguarding email communications is through the use of S/MIME, which is a widely adopted protocol that provides end-to-end encryption and digital signatures.

 How does S/MIME work?

-Digital Certificate (Confidentiality): When a user sends an email using S/MIME, their email client encrypts the message using the recipient’s public key.
-This means that only the intended recipient, who has the corresponding private key, can decrypt and read the message.
-This process ensures that even if the email is intercepted during transmission, its contents remain inaccessible to unauthorized parties.
+1. Encryption (Confidentiality): When a user sends an email using S/MIME, their email client encrypts the message using the recipient’s public key.
+Only the intended recipient, who possesses the corresponding private key, can decrypt and read the message.
+This ensures that the message content remains confidential, even if intercepted during transmission.

 Requesting an S/MIME email certificate